3 Methods to Keep Pest Swallows off your Building

 3. Visual Bird Deterrents.
 Easy to install and economical to use, the most popular visual swallow deterrents are Bird Scare Balloons and Bird Scare Diverters.
 Both are covered with large predator eyes that make swallows far too nervous to nest.
 The only thing you have to remember about these deterrents is to move them around from time to time to keep swallows from getting used to them.

 Bird B Gone offers a number of deterrents for keeping swallows away from buildings and structures.
 If you’re unsure about which product would work best for your specific situation, Bird B Gone has over 80 years of combined experience in the field of bird control.
 We can help you with product selection, installation and cleanup.
-Just call us at (888) 570-0360 for a catalog, pricing, or product samples or email us at email@example.com.
+Contact our team of Bird Control Experts to find a solution that works for you.
 We also work with a network of authorized installers, call today for a trained bird control professional in your area.